sakertooth/spiff/README.md

 # spiff
 Spiff is a Minecraft proxy used to read and dissect packets between clients and servers.
+The client connects to Spiff, and Spiff connects to the server.
+Packets sent by the client get forward to the server through spiff, and vice versa for the server.
+The packets sent through Spiff on both ends are interpreted, parsed and logged, effectively acting as a Man-in-the-middle (MITM).

+## Motivation
+The motivating factor was to gain more insight on the Minecraft protocol (as well as everything that comes with it such as ZLib compression) and proxies.

 ## Usage
 ```